WYWM Logo

 For Companies

 We collect and hold personal information about individuals for the provision of our products and services and purposes connect to those products and services.
-Consistent with the provision of our products and services, the types of personal information we may collect and hold includes an individual’s name, address, telephone number, email address, contact preferences, financial information, hardware identifiers, statistical information regarding the use of the website, your computer Internet Protocol (IP) address, the date and time of the visit, previous sites visited and your browser type.
+Consistent with the provision of our products and services, the types of personal information we may collect and hold includes an individual’s name, address, telephone number, email address, contact preferences, financial information, hardware identifiers, statistical information regarding the use of the website, your computer’s Internet Protocol (IP) address, the date and time of the visit, previous sites visited and your browser type.
 We may collect user content that you submit, post or display on or via the services, such as data, text, files, information, usernames, images, graphics, photos, profiles, audio and video clips, sounds, musical works, works of authorship, applications, links and other materials.

 For Individuals

 We collect and hold personal information about individuals for the provision of our products and services and purposes connect to those products and services.
-Consistent with the provision of our products and services, the types of personal information we may collect and hold includes an individual’s name, address, telephone number, email address, contact preferences, financial information, hardware identifiers, statistical information regarding the use of the website, your computer Internet Protocol (IP) address, the date and time of the visit, previous sites visited and your browser type.
+Consistent with the provision of our products and services, the types of personal information we may collect and hold includes an individual’s name, address, telephone number, email address, contact preferences, financial information, hardware identifiers, statistical information regarding the use of the website, your computer’s Internet Protocol (IP) address, the date and time of the visit, previous sites visited and your browser type.
 We may collect user content that you submit, post or display on or via the services, such as data, text, files, information, usernames, images, graphics, photos, profiles, audio and video clips, sounds, musical works, works of authorship, applications, links and other materials.

 How do we use your information?

 We’re careful about how we use your information.
 We use it to deliver our products and services.
 We also use your information for other reasons in order to understand the individual and their needs, and to notify individuals about products and services they may be interested in.
+We collect, use and exchange information so we can:

 • Confirm your identity